 “Did you ask me?”
 Marion Huttly protests.

-“Understand, Christophe,” Bolton says.
+“Understand, Christopher,” Bolton says.
 “We won’t be able to guard you every step of the way.”

 “We’re not asking you to.
 Your job is to keep this woman alive.”